andriish/HEPrpms/README.md

 Installation of some packages in user mode is also possible, however, it is a bit more complicated and is, basically, requires copying and unpacking the
 RPM packages into a specific directory.

-For RHEL8-compatible systems, the process can be simplified a bit using the yumdownloader script.
+For RHEL8/9-compatible systems, the process can be simplified a bit using the `yumdownloader` script.

  - Copy the system `yum.conf`  into some user directory.
    ```